Skip to content

 0%

-of participants feel better connected to their community
+of participants feeling better connected to their community after the events

 Online info sessions on Zoom